Home alterations for the elderly

 Getting safely in and out of the home

-- If there are steps to your front door, fix a handrail or ramp.
+- If there are steps to your front door, fix a handrail or ramp

 - Add an outdoor light in case you might need to use the door at night.
 This is also great for security.

 Answering the Door

 - Wireless doorbell to signal the presence of anyone at the door.
 This can also be installed on family members mobile phones for piece of mind.